UnderscorePan/EZFlip/README.md

 4. Use the `Previous` and `Next` buttons to navigate through the flashcards.
 5. Click `Flip` to view the definition of the current flashcard.
 6. Use hand gestures to control the flashcards:
    - 1 finger: Previous card
    - 2 fingers: Next card
    - 3 fingers: Flip card

+### Updating and Deleting Sets

+1. To update the name of a flashcard set, enter the new name in the `New Set Name` field and click `Update Set Name`.
+2. To delete a flashcard set, select the set from the dropdown and click `Delete Set`.

 ## Gesture Control